-New "Type of Use" (column) New "Minimum Required Parking Spaces" (column)

-Medical Health Care Facilities

-Two (2) parking spaces per exam room, plus employee parking areas and adequate loading and service areas.
+New "Type of Use" (column) New "Minimum Required Parking Spaces" (column) Medical Health Care Facilities Two (2) parking spaces per exam room, plus employee parking areas and adequate loading and service areas.

-Background: Medical Health Care Facilities have become significantly large parking generators because of the nature of the medical uses served.
-This is a companion amendment to the proposed amendment of Zoning bylaw Section 6.110, 6.130 and 6.220 as to the review of Medical Health Care Facilities.
+Advisory Committee Commentary: Medical Health Care Facilities have become significantly large parking generators because of the nature of the medical uses served.
+This is a companion amendment to the proposed amendment of Zoning bylaw Sections 6.110, 6.130 and 6.220 as to the review of Medical Health Care Facilities.
+The Advisory Committee supports the recommendation of the Planning Board.